Koro-SiF/kSJudge-redone/README.md

 **Building the file**

 After cloning this repository
-run this command within the project directory,
+run this command within the project directory:
 ```
 ./gradlew build
 ```